five anecdotes about Microsoft’s iconic software

 Word processing software, created in 1983 by Microsoft, has established itself in the digital landscape.
 Not without a few detours.

 On October 25, 1983, Word was born.
-The software, then released on the Xenix and MS-DOS operating systems, took off, after a few years of struggle, in the fold of Windows, for which it became calibrated.
+The software, then released on the Xenix and MS-DOS operating systems, took off, following a few years of struggle, in the fold of Windows, for which it became calibrated.

 Microsoft Office holds almost half of the market share in the productivity software category.
 Without this being enough for Microsoft: Word still needs to grow on the web, and the Redmont firm wants to develop applications linked to artificial intelligence, thanks to its Copilot tool, an intelligent assistant launched in September on the processing software of text.
 But before these features, Word underwent long and slow developments, sometimes atypical, sometimes unsuccessful.
 Tech & Co paints the portrait of the leader of the text, in five stories.